developerstephanieb/latex_reference/01_fundamentals/01_syntax.md

 Multiple   spaces are treated as one.
 A single
 line break is also just a space.
-You can force a line break\\without starting a new paragraph.

 This text starts a new paragraph because there was a blank line above it.